shaziyev/drl-collaboration-and-competition/Report.md

 # Udacity DRL collaboration And Competition Project Report

 ### Algorithm Overview
 The agent model is based on the Deep Deterministic Policy Gradients (DDPG) algorithm, which leverages the Actor-Critic networks.
 Both agents share the same Actor and Critic models.
 Before starting with DDPG I tried several MADDPG implementations with separate Actor-Critic, but found that its learning was slow and instable.
 In most successful MADDPG implementations the environment could solved with about 3000 episodes.
 Thus, I decided to switch to DDPG which started showing better progress from the beginning.
-After tuning hyperparameters the envoronment was solve with N episodes.
+After tuning hyperparameters the environment has been solved with N episodes.

 The Actor network hyperparameters:
 * Hidden layers: 2